How can we better accomplish both saving kids and the Earth at the same time? Recycle car seats.

-Well first of all, we are all required by law to use car seats for our children.
+Well, first of all, we are all required by law to use car seats for our children.
 Approximately 4 million babies born a year.
-The average child is in some stage of child restraint until they are at least 8 (by many state laws) or older if they stay in one until they pass the 5-step seat belt fit test.
+The average child is in some stage of child restraint until they are at least 8 (by many states’ car seat laws) or older if they stay in one until they pass the 5-step seat belt fit test.
 That means at any given time there are millions upon millions of car seats in use.

 Secondly, car seats expire.
 Because of being exposed to extreme conditions like, heat and sun and freezing cold, the plastic car seats are made of may start to degrade after some years.
 (Expiration dates vary.
 Check your car seat for an expiration date.
 It should be on the label or stamped in the plastic.)
 Not to mention safety recalls that could potentially put millions of car seats out of commission at once.

 Lastly, car seats often need to be replaced after they are involved in a crash because the stress the car seat is built to take on (on behalf of your child) weakens the safety structure of the seat.

 All this equals a lot of car seats no longer being used every year.
 If they all go to the landfill, that equals big mountains of hard plastic and metal parts waiting years upon years to deteriorate.

 According to Angelica M. Baker, Phoenix Children’s Hospital Child Safety Passenger Specialist, “Garage sales and trash cans are not the answer to unwanted, old car seats – de-manufacturing and recycling is,” Baker explains.
 “This is the proper way to dispose of car seats.
 It’s important not to throw car seats in the dump.
 We have seen many cases where people will pull old car seats out of dumpsters or trash cans and use them.”